 However, it still filled out that pillow cover, like a 2nd place quasi-boss and had the third highest fill weight.
-It didn’t blow any categories out the water, but I would recommend it if you’re looking for a cost savings!
+Due to the increase in price, I do not recommend it as highly anymore!

 It is filled with 100% feathers, which I will be honest, was pretty disappointing.
 All of the other inserts used 95/5 fill and one had 90/10 fill.
 When I filled the pillow cover with it, I could instantly tell that it did not fill as well as the others.
 It unfortunately ranked in last place on its filled look.
 It was middle of the pack on the fill per square inch, so perhaps if the size was increased, it would have filled better??

-It has the best fill material of 90/10 (90% feathers and 10% down- pump up the down to get a better pillow).
-Even though the price was higher overall, you are getting a better fill material and it tied for the best stuffed look of the bunch!
-I would definitely check them out if you prefer a quality cover and price isn’t as much of an issue.
+It was recommended by an interior designer, with the best fill material of 90/10 (90% feathers and 10% down- pump up the down to get a better pillow).
+With this one, keep in mind that you are getting a better quality fill material and it tied for the best stuffed look of the bunch!
+I would definitely check them out if you prefer a quality cover!!

 BASE PRICE: Cost of the insert only.